spencertipping/tau/doc/pi.md

 ### Parser structure
 A π program is ultimately a function against a mutable interpreter.
-We probably want the toplevel to return a continue/stop flag when used in a loop context, so `φ<F<bool(πi&)>>`.
+We probably want the toplevel to return a continue/stop flag when used in a loop context, so `φ<F<bool(πi&)>>` -- but we wrap this in a program so we can execute multiple instructions.
 In general, returning `true` means there's an exceptional condition and execution shouldn't continue.

 `πi` keeps a register for current input; this is updated when evaluating operators.
 For example, `+3` is a postfix polymorphic function that applies to the current input -- so an expression like `1+3` is a series of parsers that can be applied sequentially: